-Course Objectives: The objectives of this course is to make the student
+Course Objectives: On completion of this Course the student shall be able to

-- To idealize the effect of structures against extreme loading. - To idealize the response of structure under deferent loading. - To learn about free and forced vibration. - To know the advantage of shear walls. - To know the usage of isolation of foundations under vibrations.
+- The student can idealize the effect of structures against extreme loading. - The student can idealize the response of structure under deferent loading. - The student can learn about free and forced vibration. - The student can know the advantage of shear walls. - The student can know the usage of isolation of foundations under vibrations.